 sudo mokutil --import /etc/pki/akmods/certs/public_key.der

-When you run the above command, you will be prompted to enter a password for key registration.
-We’re going to reboot soon to complete the key registration process, so enter something you can remember as it’s a one-time password you’ll use then.
+When you run this command, you’ll be prompted to enter a password for key registration.
+This is a one-time password you’ll use when rebooting to complete the key registration process, so enter something you can remember.

 Now run the following command to reboot the system: